giantswarm/ingress-nginx-app/README.md

 #### Version 2.17 and above.

-Starting from version 2.17, the nginx-ingress-controller-app does not requires the dedicated `ingress-controller-values` ConfigMap.
+Starting from version 2.17, the nginx-ingress-controller-app does not require the dedicated `ingress-controller-values` ConfigMap.
 Instead, it can make use of the `<CLUSTER_NAME>-cluster-values`.

 When creating this App using our web interface or our API, `spec.config` will be set automatically,